-We have granted the underwriters a 45-day option to purchase up to 945,378 additional shares of our common stock from us at the public offering price less underwriting discounts and commissions.
+We have granted the underwriters a 45-day option to purchase up to 1,200,000 additional shares of our common stock at the public offering price of \$1.25 per share and/or warrants to purchase up to 1,200,000 additional shares of our common stock from us at the public offering price of \$0.0001 per warrant, less underwriting discounts and commissions.

-Based on an assumed public offering price of \$2.38 per share (the last reported sale price of our common stock on The NASDAQ Capital Market on January 20, 2015), we estimate that the net proceeds from our sale of shares of our common stock in this offering will be approximately \$13.6 million, or approximately \$15.7 million if the underwriters exercise their over-allotment option in full, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The net proceeds from our sale of shares of our common stock and warrants to purchase shares of our common stock in this offering will be approximately \$9.0 million, or approximately \$10.4 million if the underwriters exercise their over-allotment option in full, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We currently expect to use the net proceeds from this offering as follows:

-- approximately \$5 million to hire sales and marketing personnel and support increased sales and marketing activities; - approximately \$3 million to fund further research and development, clinical utility studies and future enhancements of our current tests and our planned tests and services; - approximately \$1 million to acquire equipment, implement automation and scale our capabilities to prepare for significant test volume; and - the balance for general corporate purposes and to fund ongoing operations and expansion of our business.
+- approximately \$5 million to hire sales and marketing personnel and support increased sales and marketing activities; - approximately \$3 million to fund further research and development, clinical utility studies and future enhancements of our current tests and our planned tests and services: - approximately \$1 million to acquire equipment, implement automation and scale our capabilities to prepare for significant test volume; and - the balance for general corporate purposes and to fund ongoing operations and expansion of our business.

-For additional information please refer to the section entitled "Use of Proceeds" on page 38 of this prospectus.
+For additional information please refer to the section entitled "Use of Proceeds" on page 37 of this prospectus.

-See the section entitled "Risk Factors" beginning on page 12 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
-BIOC.
+See the section entitled "Risk Factors" beginning on page 11 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our securities.
+Our common stock is listed on The NASDAQ Capital Market under the symbol "BIOC".
+We do not intend to list the warrants on The NASDAQ Capital Market, any other national securities